Peak Design Packing Cubes (Set of 3)

 They're most useful for carry-on travel, where every inch matters.
 Compression cubes typically let you fit a full week of clothing into a carry-on that would otherwise hold 4-5 days.
 They also keep things organized when you can't unpack into hotel drawers.

 A 3-piece set in small / medium / large fits most carry-ons and trip lengths.
 Large holds bulky items like sweaters or pants; medium fits a few days of shirts; small holds underwear, socks, and accessories.
 For checked luggage or family trips, a 6-7 piece set is better.
+If you want extra spill protection, waterproof or hard-case cubes are worth adding for a wash bag or shoes, though they weigh more than mesh cubes.
+A 4-piece 'quad' set adds an extra size between medium and large, which helps if your clothes don't split evenly into three piles.
+For minimalist or day-pack travel, an ultralight XS cube — built for a single day's outfit or small accessories — is a useful add-on rather than a replacement for your main set.

 Packing cubes are better for everyday travel: they organize, lightly compress, and unpack quickly.
 Compression bags (the kind you roll air out of) save more space but wrinkle clothes and are slower to use.
 Use compression bags for puffy items like jackets and bedding; cubes for everything else.